AyFait/Cmc_Scrape_Top10_HeatMap_TreeMap/README.md

 # Requirements:
 webdriver selenium numpy pandas time datetime squarify plotly

-Didin't really encounter any issues while trying to plot, I only just realized that what I was trying to do is call a TREEMAP not HEATMAP really lol 😉
+Didn't really encounter any issues while trying to plot, I only just realized that what I was trying to do is call a TREEMAP not HEATMAP really lol 😉

 For the best view I'd suggest the Jupyter Notebook version